Hoyasumii/bee-movie/README.md

 You were thinking of what, making balloon animals?
 That's a bad job for a guy with a stinger.
 Janet, your son's not sure he wants to go into honey!
-Barry, you are so funny sometimes
+Barry, you are so funny sometimes.